brycepj/devbryce-jekyll/_posts/2014-03-14-e-js-event-handler.md

 {% endhighlight %}

 If you're familiar with jQuery, you know we're selecting an element with an id attribute 'myTable', and watching for a user to click on it.
-When they do, the background of 'clicked' styled red.
+When they do, the background of 'clicked' is styled red.

 But what's that 'e' for, and where did it come from?

-In this case, 'e' is a reference to an 'event object' (a JavaScript object of key-value pairs), that stores alls sorts of information when an event (in this case, a 'click') happens.
+In this case, 'e' is a reference to an 'event object' (a JavaScript object of key-value pairs), that stores all sorts of information when an event (in this case, a 'click') happens.

 If you've done some reading on this already, you'll have noticed [people saying](http://stackoverflow.com/questions/3535996/jquery-javascript-functione-what-is-e-why-is-it-needed-what-does-it-ac) that 'e' doesn't have to be called 'e'.
 You can name it whatever you want.
 In other words, in the code samples below, you'll get exactly the same result as you would using the code from the sample above.